 Best-Selling DIY Holiday Crafts at Fairs And Shows

 You can find simple designs for crafts to sell at holiday fairs all over the internet.
-Choose a few of these designs and reserve your booth as early as possible to make sure you get a great spot at the fair.
+Choose a few of these Christmas craft ideas and reserve your booth as early as possible to make sure you get a great spot at the fair.

 The easiest crafts to make in bulk and sell at craft fairs are ornaments.
 DIY Christmas ornaments are small, easy to make, and easy to sell at craft shows.
 You can increase your earnings by selling sets of ornaments or including a complementing garland or tree skirt.